-The selection of kaons, protons and deuterons constitute the main source of systematic uncertainties associated to the measured correlation function.
+The selection of kaons, protons, and deuterons constitute the main source of systematic uncertainties associated with the measured correlation function.
 All particle selection criteria are varied with respect to their default values.
 In order to account for the effect of possible correlations, the analysis of \kd (\pd) pairs is repeated 40 (44) times using random combinations of such selection criteria.
-The associated systematic uncertainty of the measured correlation function for each \ks point is given by the root mean square of all 40 (44) resulting correlation functions.
+The associated systematic uncertainty of the measured correlation function for each \ks point is given by the root-mean-square of all 40 (44) resulting correlation functions.
 The total systematic uncertainties are maximal at low \ks, reaching a value of \SI{3}{\percent} and \SI{7}{\percent} for \kd and \pd, correspondingly.